leoitcode/tv-recognizer/README.md

 # TV Recognizer
 Brazil Tv Station Logo Recognizer

 This project was originally created to be part of Beep App project.
 The work uses Flutter framework to process a TensorFlow Lite model (FlatBuffer format) containing a Trained Convolutional Neural Network (CNN).
-The model processes a live video from Smartphone Camera (Using Camera plugin 0.5.3) in order to recognize Tv Station Logos.
+The model processes a live video from Smartphone Camera (Using Camera plugin 0.5.3) on FLUTTER in order to recognize Tv Station Logos.

 Data: